 - A. Approval.
 All guarantees shall be accompanied by a written agreement (performance agreement) specifying the terms and the amount of the guarantee.
 The Planning Director shall have the authority to approve all improvement guarantee applications taking into consideration the amount and terms of the guarantees for improvements (including time of initiation and completion of the work). - B. Temporary Access and Construction Easement.
-The applicant shall sign a temporary access and construction easement for the purpose of access to and construction of public utility improvements.
-The temporary access and construction easement shall expire one year from the date of the execution or upon completion of the public utility construction, whichever occurs first. - C. Amount and Terms.
+The applicant shall provide temporary access and permanent construction easements for all infrastructure improvements. - C. Amount and Terms.
 The amount of the guarantee shall be sufficient to provide adequate funds to the County to ensure, in the case of default, the installation of all required improvements uncompleted at the time of default.
 All improvement guarantees shall comply with applicable statutory requirements and shall be satisfactory to the County Attorney or Staff Attorney as to form, sufficiency and manner of execution.
 Guarantees employing lending institutions shall require that those banking corporations be licensed to do business in North Carolina and be from a national association or FDIC registered group.